karanveersp/job-runner/design.md

 ## Tests

 Automated tests for the following behaviors will be implemented:
-- Server should return jobs scoped to a user when queried by a user, and all jobs when queried by an admin (authorization scope test)
+- Server should only list the job status of job ids scoped to that user, and allow admins to list the status of any job id. (authorization scope test)
 - Server should reject requests from clients with an invalid certificate (mTLS auth middleware test).
 - Job manager should allow executing, and monitoring jobs concurrently without data races.